Last Updated on

 A natural body fat set point – does it exist?
 Why would our body WANT to lose weight?

 There is often talk of humans having evolved a ‘thrifty gene’ – primed to gorge and accumulate fat in times of plenty.
-The idea is that we evolved to prepare for famine; binge eating whenever the opportunity arises; cursed by our genes to acquire enormous fat reserves if at all possible.
+The idea is that we evolved to prepare for famine, binge eating whenever the opportunity arises; cursed by our genes to acquire enormous fat reserves if at all possible.
 Fat, of course, has many benefits.
 It provides an accessible store of energy, keeps us warm (thermal insulation) and cushions internal organs, protecting them from injury.
 But, is there such a thing as too much fat?
-Are there upper constraints?
+Could upper constraints have evolved?

 The idea that body weight is regulated by a system with a set point is old and well-known. …… It was first proposed by Corbit and Stellar (1964), who found that rats fed ad libitum stabilized at a higher weight when given what the researchers considered more palatable food.
 Other studies had similar results (Keesey & Boyle, 1973; Peck, 1978).
 Sclafani and Springer (1976) found that rats regulated their weight at a higher level when they were allowed to eat supermarket foods (e.g., salami, cookies) in addition to lab chow.
 Supermarket food caused a 260% increase in weight gain.